solana-foundation/developer-content/docs/programs/overview.md

 ## Example programs

-You can also explore the [Program Examples](/docs/programs/examples.md) for examples of on-chain programs.
+You can also explore the [Program Examples](/docs/programs/examples.md) for examples of onchain programs.

 ## Limitations

-As you dive deeper into program development, it is important to understand some of the important limitations associated with on-chain programs.
+As you dive deeper into program development, it is important to understand some of the important limitations associated with onchain programs.

 Read more details on the [Limitations](/docs/programs/limitations.md) page